The stars at night, shine big and bright, deep in the heart of Texas...

 16942 Ranch Rd 2341, Burnet, TX

-This award-winning and pet-friendly park has spectacular views of Texas hills and sunsets and provides something special for everyone.
-With 10 primitive hilltop sites stacked with fire rings and picnic tables, consider Canyon of the Eagles equipped to make each visit relaxing and an ideal setting for stargazing.
+Canyon of the Eagles Resort is an ideal setting for stargazing.
 Head down to the Eagle Eye Observatory for monthly sky parties hosted by the Austin Astronomical Society.
 While The Observatory is operated multiple times a week, these monthly events feature additional astronomical equipment from the Society’s private collection.
 Seriously sick star equipment in a luxury spa setting?
 Wish you may, wish you might.

 Photo Credit: Texas Parks & Wildlife